 Vetter realizes that today modern slavery can occur in many different forms such as coerced, forced or compulsory labor, child labor, domestic servitude, human trafficking, sex trafficking and workplace abuse.
 Therefore, throughout this statement we use the term "modern slavery”1 to encompass these various forms of coerced labor.

 Vetter believes in the protection of human rights globally both in our own facilities as well as within our supply chain.
 To this end, we have established an integrated approach to compliance across our business also comprising risks related to modern slavery.
-Our commitment to these issues and to compliance in general is outlined in our Vetter Code of Conduct2 and in our Vetter Supplier Code of Conduct3.
+Our commitment to these issues and to compliance in general is outlined in our Vetter Code of Conduct2 and in our Vetter Business Partner Code of Conduct3.
 We have invested significant time and resources in creating an effective and efficient compliance management system and strive to collaborate with our customers and suppliers to support industry-wide improvements.

 1. Corporate Policies